Melotti Media | Sydney Copywriting & Message Marketing Bureau

 Picture

-Two of the most important activities that a business must do regularly is prospecting potential customers and re-engaging current ones.
+Two of the most important activities that a business must do regularly are prospecting potential customers and re-engaging current ones.

 Both keep the pipeline open and ensure a thriving business.